wp-plugins/flyzoo/readme.txt

 * **Multiple Operators:** **live support** requests are automatically routed to the first available operator

-* **Eye-catching:** You love great design and we do too, Flyzoo chat has been crafted to offer a sleek look and feel
+* **Eye-catching:** you love great design and we do too, Flyzoo chat has been crafted to offer a sleek look and feel

 * **Tab Sync**: browse your site and chat at the same time!
 When you chat from multiple browser windows or tabs, all the chat windows are synchronized and reloaded when you move to another page!

 * **SSL Connection:** automatic chat encryption for HTTPS/SSL based sites

-* **Group Chat:** Full-featured group chats with emoticons, moderation, media content preview
+* **Group Chat:** full-featured group chats with emoticons, moderation, media content preview

 * **Embeddable Group chats**: a chat room can be quickly embedded into the page with a shortcode (PRO Plans)

-* **Top Level Customer Support:** We always reply to support requests to solve issues as soon as possible
+* **Top Level Customer Support:** we always reply to support requests to solve issues as soon as possible

 * **Chat History**